+

 What can an organization do structurally to reduce conflict resulting from role ambiguity?

 Conflicts in an organization can also be reduced by developing a social contract between the chairman of the board and the director of an organization.
-According to Carlson and Donohoe (2010), this can be achievable by having clear conversations between these two leaders.
+According to Carlson and Donohoe (2010), this can be achieved by having clear conversations between these two leaders.
 This involves a clear indication of the frequency of information sharing and getting advice from each other.
 Carlson and Donohoe (2010) continue to argue that such contract should also indicate how the board chairs and the director would like to communicate with each other.
 It is advisable to have this process undertaken in the organization whenever there are changes in the leadership of the organization.

 The regular meeting between the chairman of the board and the director is also encouraged in the elimination of the conflicts.
 In such meetings, the two are able to discuss the current as well as the emerging issues on time to avoid unnecessary misunderstandings later.
-Through such meetings, the two leaders get a chance to update each other about the organization.
+Through such meetings, the two leaders get a chance to update each other on the organization.
 Above all, the two leaders can just have a fun together as a way of strengthening their relationship (Carlson and Donohoe, 2010).

 The structure of an organization should also be designed in such a way that no leader will be faced with decisions in surprise.
 Surprise can be one source of conflicts between the chairman of the board and the director.
 Decisions made abruptly are more likely to cause disagreement than the decisions preceded by notifications.
 Everyone should know everything that is going to affect the organization on time (Carlson and Donohoe, 2010).
 This includes the major issues that can present a challenge to the survival of an organization.
 For instance, Schmidt should have informed Smith, The chairman of the board on the need for a quick development earlier enough to prevent the conflicts that erupted later.
 This could have even initiated support from Smith.
 In other words, it is very necessary for any organization to initiate enough communication between the board chairman and the director.